Twelve-member recruiting class features 10 swimmers, two divers & nine Indiana natives.

 Martin led the charge as she took down the 50 and 200 freestyle records twice, the 100 freestyle record once and swam on record-breaking 200, 400 and 800 freestyle relays as well as the 200 medley relay.
 Freshmen Seraphina Van and Emily McIlrath became the fastest first-year Boilermakers.
 Van bettered freshman records in the 100 butterfly and 200 breaststroke, while McIlrath took down the 100 breaststroke standard.

 Klinge's background includes time spent serving his country with the United States Marine Corps in addition to coaching stops at the collegiate, club and high school coaching levels.
 This unique resume builder helped boost his appeal among the athletics department administrators.

-Klinge is the seventh head coach in the 38-year history of the program and the first male since Fred Kahms was at the helm from 1981 through 1985.
+Klinge is the seventh head coach in program history and the first male since Fred Kahms was at the helm from 1981 through 1985.
 He has a vision for success at Purdue, which is, "To establish and ensure an environment where motivated and talented student-athletes strive for excellence in swimming and diving and in the classroom, and work together to consistently challenge for Big Ten and NCAA championships."

 Klinge, a native of Richmond, Ind., graduated from Purdue in 1994 with a bachelor's degree in civil engineering.
 He returned to his home state after spending five years as an assistant to men's head coach Bill Wadley at Ohio State.
 Wadley promoted Klinge to associate head coach in May of 2008, shortly after the Buckeyes posted their second straight top-20 showing at the NCAA Championships.
 The Scarlet and Gray were 12th in 2007 and 16th in 2008.